Learn how a quantum computer could be physically build, and how it could be controlled.

 The course is a journey of discovery, so we encourage you to bring your own experiences, insights and thoughts via the forum!

 This course is authored by experts from the QuTech research center at Delft University of Technology.
 In the center, scientists and engineers work together to enhance research and development in quantum technology.
 QuTech Academy's aim is to inspire, share and disseminate knowledge about the latest developments in quantum technology.

 - An overview of the building blocks of a quantum computer;

 - How four of the most promising types of solid-state qubits work: superconducting Transmon qubits, Silicon spin qubits, diamond NV center qubits, and topological qubits;

-- How quantum gates are performed on each of these qubit implementations.
+- How quantum gates, the basic operations of quantum computing, are performed on each of these qubit implementations.

 Unless otherwise specified, the Course Materials of this course are Copyright Delft University of Technology and are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 This is a Massive Open Online Course (MOOC) that runs on edX.

 You should have a background in or deep interest in technology and familiarity with math.
 You should be able to read and understand popular written scientific contents, such as articles in New Scientist.
 If you are not yet familiar with quantum technology, enrol in our introductory course The Quantum Internet and Quantum Computers: How Will They Change the World?